thunderbird/webext-docs/cloudFile.rst

       :name: [``service_url``]
       :type: (string)

-      An URL to the web page of the used cloud file service, attached the ``service_name``.
-Defaults to the ``service_url`` manifest entry.
-Set to an empty string in order to not create a link.
+      A URL pointing to a web page of the used cloud file service.
+Will be used in a ``Learn more about`` link in the footer of the cloud file attachment element.